Quispamsis Program Rates

 - North American Montessori Center preschool/kindergarten teaching diploma

-Jessica was born and raised on a small dairy farm in Pearsonville, approximately 20 minutes out of Sussex, New Brunswick .
+Jessica was born and raised on her family dairy farm in Pearsonville, New Brunswick .
 When she was 16, Jess started working at Lisa's Playhouse as a summer job.
 It didn't take long to know that working with children was what she wanted to pursue!
-After graduating from High School she moved to Charlottetown, PEI where she attended Holland College in the Early Childhood Care and Education Program.
+After graduating from High School, she moved to Charlottetown, PEI where she attended Holland College in the Early Childhood Care and Education Program.
 While studying there, she had several placements working with childcare programs, preschool, kindergarten, after-school and family resource programs.
 After her diploma, Jess studied a Bachelor of Child and Family Studies at the University of Prince Edward Island.
 During her degree program, she focused on older children and families and did placements in group homes as well as the adolescent psychiatric unit at the Charlottetown hospital.

 After Jess graduated from UPEI, she moved to the beautiful Rocky Mountains in Alberta and made Jasper her home.
 While working for the childcare center in the town of Jasper, she fell in love with hiking and enjoyed discovering a whole new and unique environment.

-Jessica now lives back on her family farm just outside Sussex and enjoys camping, working in the sugar bush, raising orphaned lambs, hiking and exploring with her Border Collie dogs, Bell and Ritz.
-She is proud to be a part of the Tír na nÓg team and the movement to get children back outside!
+Jessica now lives back on her family farm just outside Sussex and enjoys camping, working in the sugar bush, raising orphaned lambs, hiking and exploring with her Border Collies, Bell and Ritz.
+She is proud to be a part of the Tír na nÓg team and part of the movement to get children back outside!

 “Teaching children about the natural world should be treated as one of the most important events in their lives.” – Thomas Berry